maptv/decalendar/intro.md

 The goal of Deirenism is to unite religious and irreligious people towards the common goal of securing a bright future for humanity.

 Adherents of Deirenism can choose to practice other religions, avoid religious practice entirely, or combine practices from different religions into eclectic mixes or syncretic fusions.
 Religious practice in Deirenism is like a potluck gathering at which attendees can try a little bit of every dish, focus solely on their favorites, or choose to fast, but should be mindful of dietary preferences or restrictions.
 In this analogy, salad is eclectic, fondue is syncretic, and brumotactillophobia is religious purism.

+Other than offending religious purists, the only concerns with combining religions are cognitive overload and limited time.
+Imagine if you did not speak any language other than English, and you tried to learn to read out loud the untranslated versions of many sacred texts including the Quran, Tao Te Ching, Tanakh, Kojiki, Nihon-gi, Tripitaka, Vedas, and Guru Granth Sahib.
+Even if you could learn all of the languages required (Arabic, Classical Chinese, Hebrew, Japanese, Sanskrit, and Sant Bhasha) in one lifetime, you probably would not have much left over for reading!

 The religions that are most similar to Deirenism are Unitarian Universalism and Quakerism.
 The main similarity is openness to humanist between Deirenism and other religions is its calendar and time system.
 Deirenic dates and times can be combined into a single number: the days since the start of the year.